Back to California

 California Emergency Mortgage Relief Act

-The California Emergency Mortgage Relief Act allows homeowners to request mortgage payment forbearance if their home becomes uninhabitable due to an emergency, and sets rules for how long this relief can last.
+The California Emergency Mortgage Relief Act allows homeowners to request mortgage payment relief if their home becomes uninhabitable due to an emergency, and it sets rules for how long the relief can last.

 What This Bill Does

-• Allows people who live in homes that become unsafe because of an emergency to request a break from paying their mortgage.
+• Allows people who live in homes that become unsafe because of a declared emergency to ask for help with their mortgage payments.

-• Requires lenders to offer up to six months of initial forbearance, which can be extended by the borrower's request up to one year total.
+• Requires lenders to offer up to 180 days of payment relief initially, which can be extended by another 90 days if needed, making the total possible relief period up to one year.

-• Prohibits lenders from charging late fees or higher interest rates during this time.
+• Forbids lenders from charging late fees or higher interest rates during this time.

 Who It Names or Affects